FinallyCanuck/finallycanuck-2023/src/posts/2010-05-19-making-the-necessary-tradeoffs.md

 ---
-title: "Making the necessary trade-offs"
+title: Making the necessary trade-offs
 date: 2010-05-19
 categories:
-  - "wednesday"
+  - wednesday
 tags:
-  - "tradeoffs"
+  - tradeoffs
 ---
 In work, as in the rest of your life, you make trade-offs.

 Some trade-offs are small, such as choosing french fries over a salad.
 Others are bigger, such as spending the money necessary to send your child to private school vs. sending them to public school.